nfsu/armulator/README.md

 ARM7/ARM9 are 16/32-bit RISC architectures where every opcode is 1 unit.
 In ARM-mode this would be 4 bytes, while in Thumb-mode this would be 2 bytes.

-ARM7TDMI & ARM9TDMI contain 36 32-bit **registers** which can be accessed through virtual registers, which change physical register depending on the current active mode.
+ARM7TDMI & ARM9TDMI contain 38 32-bit **registers** which can be accessed through virtual registers, which change physical register depending on the current active mode.
 This also contains the PSRs (Program Status Registers); the **CPSR** (Current PSR) and the **SPSR** (Saved PSR).
 The SPSR is used to save the CPSR when a software interrupt is triggered.
 This allows you to go back to function the interrupt was called from.

 The accessible registers are the r0-r15 registers. r15 is the **PC** (program counter) which points to the current instruction. r14 is the **LR** (link register) which is used to hold a backup to the previous PC when a jump with link is performed. r13 is the **SP** (stack pointer) which points to the top (or bottom) of the stack.

+The stack is Full Descending and virtual memory access depends on the current system.

 ## Thumb mode

 The T in ARM7/9TDMI stands for Thumb; a 16-bit mode.
 This is a simplified instruction set though it still allows for doing almost the same things, albeit in more instructions.
-It only allows access to r0-r7 and the LR, SP and PC are accessible through instructions.
+Regular instructions only allows access to r0-r7, though other registers can be manipulated by using the r0-r7 registers as an intermediate and by specialized instructions.

 The entire documentation on the instruction set can be found [here](docs/thumb.md).